-Of all the photography techniques that you need to learn as a photographer, Composition in photography is arguably the most important of those techniques.
+Of all the photography techniques that you need to learn as a photographer, Composition is arguably the most important.

-I’ve distilled my compositional techniques down to these big five techniques (or rules, it’s up to you what terminology you use) that will massively help you with your photography.
+I’ve distilled my compositional techniques down to five ‘rules of composition’ that will massively help you with your photography.

 - Moment of Inspiration